hoffmaao/PolarRover/Mechanical/README.md

 # Mechanical Subsystems

 The machnical subsystem of the rover comprises all the material hardwear without any of the electronics.
-The  mechanical body of the rover relies on drive systems developed by MTT134.
+The mechanical body of the rover relies on the MTT-154 drive systems developed by MTT134.

 ## Drive system